And this is your undocumented anchorman, Mark Stein, sitting in.

 Jonah Falcon.

-Jonah Falcon, he has I don't believe it.
+Jonah Falcon, he has, I don't believe it.

 It was all a lot easier in those days.

-Uh and they all wore the tight leather trout.
+And they all wore the tight leather trout.

 You remember Rod Stewart in the tight leather trousers?

-They all did, all the rock guys, everybody knows that.
+They all did, all the rock guys.

-But this guy, anyway, they were concerned, and they decided that they were going to pat him down and check that there was nothing in there that could cause any difficulties.
+But this guy, anyway, they were concerned and they decided that they were going to pat him down and check that there was nothing in there that could cause any difficulties.

 Let's go to Susan in High Point, North Carolina.

-Susan, you're live on the Rush Limbaugh show.
+Susan, you're live on the Rush Limbaugh Show.

 Great to have you with us.